SPoVi/My_Python/HackerRank/README.md

     - __Counting sort 1__: Given a list of integers, count and return the number of times each value appears as an array of integers.

 - __Day 3__:
     - __Zig zaga sequence__: Given an array of n distinct integers, transform the array into a zig zag sequence by permuting the array elements.

+    - __Towers brakesrs__: Two players are playing a game of Tower Breakers!